moe18/DeepMLeet/README.md

 ```
 This command assumes that main.py is located within an app directory.
 Adjust the path accordingly if your file structure is different.

+## How to Contribute

+We are excited to have you contribute to the DeepMLeet project!
+Whether you're looking to improve the UI, add new problems, or enhance existing ones, your contributions are welcome.

+For detailed instructions on how to contribute, including guidelines and best practices, please see our [contribute.md](contribute.md) page.
+This guide provides all the information you need to get started, including how to fork the repository, make changes, and submit your contributions for review.

+Your insights, improvements, and additions are what make this project thrive.
+We look forward to seeing your contributions!